genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    which are converted back to the global coordinates of the reference genome.
    (default: unchecked)

-The application is based on BWA_ aligner and it's used in `Whole Exome Sequencing Data Analysis`_ and `Whole Genome Sequencing Data Analysis`_ tutorials.
+The application is based on BWA_ aligner and it is used in `Whole Exome Sequencing Data Analysis`_ and `Whole Genome Sequencing Data Analysis`_ tutorials.